adambkaplan/adambkaplan-hugo/content/post/2025-03-15-docs-software-problem.md

 This notion changed about 6 months into my first job, when a group of senior engineers at my consulting firm organized a weekly "lunch and learn" seminar.
-The topic was the canonical "Gang of Four" _Design Patterns_ [book](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8), and every week we would read and discuss a different chapter.
-As we worked through each pattern, it dawned on me that writing code also communicated ideas to my peers.
-Design patterns was one way to organize ideas.
-Code comments, commit messages, and code review sessions also communicated my ideas to my colleagues.
+The topic was the canonical "Gang of Four" _Design Patterns_ [book](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8), and every week we would discuss a different chapter.
+As we worked through each pattern, I realized that writing code communicated ideas to my peers as well as the computer.
+Design patterns was one way to express my thinking - code comments, commit messages, and code review sessions also provided means to share my ideas.

 Documentation is likewise a way - the _first_ way - to communicate with our peers and the broader world.
 If we as software engineers are in the business of communication, why is this part of the